 To this end, CSH proposes twelve generic boundary categories (see Figure 1).
 They stand for four crucial sources of selectivity built into all practice: its sources of motivation, of power, of knowledge and of legitimation.
 Each boundary category translates into two boundary questions, one asking what is the case ('is' mapping) and the other what should be the case ('ought' mapping).
 This [/1238] yields a checklist of boundary questions that explicitly define the precise intent of each boundary category (see Ulrich, 1987, 1996, 2000; Ulrich and Reynolds, 2010).
-They can be used, first, to identify boundary judgements systematically; second, to examine claims in the light of alternative boundary judgements they take for granted.
+They can be used, first, to identify boundary judgements systematically; second, to examine claims in the light of alternative boundary judgements; and third, as mentioned before, to challenge claims that rely on boundary judgements they take for granted.